-A CPE non-AP MLD may leave an EDP group at any time by sending an EDP Request frame indicating "Leave" in the Epoch Request field.
+A CPE non-AP MLD may leave an EDP group at any time by sending an EDP Epoch [110] Request frame indicating Leave [527] in the Epoch Request field.
 Upon reception of this message, the CPE AP MLD shall remove the CPE non-AP MLD from the EDP group.

 9.3.3.5 Association Request frame format

 Editor please modify last row of Table Table 9-64—Association Request frame body